giftakari/I-Seek/README.md

-# Getting Started with Create React App
+# I-SEEK

+A job search similar to seek.com.au application built with React, Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).